Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Experiments

-For the proposed cyclic counterfactual explanation method, we compare it to other explanation method: RGRG and cross attention methods.
-Fig. \ref{fig:seven_columns} illustrates the different explanations generated for different abnormalities.
-Compared with the cross-attention method, our approach produces more accurate localization for the major findings it generates.
-The heatmaps generated by the cross-attention method appear to be unstable.
-For instance, the findings in Fig. \ref{fig:seven_columns} such as enlarged cardiomediastinum, lung opacity, edema, and consolidation are not correctly localised to the correct anatomical areas.
+Fig.\ref{fig:seven_columns} shows the different explanations generated for various abnormalities.
+Compared to the cross-attention method, our approach produces more accurate localization of the major findings.
+The heatmaps produced by the cross-attention method appear unstable; for instance, the findings for cardiomediastinal silhouette, opacity, vascular congestion, and consolidation in Fig.\ref{fig:seven_columns} are not localized within the lung areas.

-RGRG method provides reasonable interpretable results by providing the findings for each anatomy it detected.
-However, this method relies heavily on a pretrained detection model and requires a substantial volume of annotated frames within the training datasets.
-Although the model achieves interpretability internally, the framework used by the RGRG cannot be adapted to other report generators with different models and training datasets.
-In contrast, our proposed method provides precise localization explanations across various report generation models, as depicted in Fig.~\ref{Figure: differentmodels}.
+The RGRG method provides reasonably interpretable results by associating findings with each anatomical region in its frame.
+However, upon examining the contents of its frame, it appears to have lower sensitivity to abnormalities, likely due to errors introduced by the pretrained detection model.
+While RGRG achieves internal interpretability, its framework cannot be adapted to other report generators that utilize different models or training datasets.
+In contrast, our proposed method offers precise localization explanations across various report generation models, as demonstrated in Fig.~\ref{Figure: differentmodels}.

+Additionally, CVLM not only demonstrates the ability to identify fine-grained features within X-rays but also effectively manipulates features occurring in multiple locations, such as opacity.
+It can also detect large-scale global abnormalities, such as enlarged cardiomediastinum, significantly surpassing the feature identification capabilities of existing explanation methods.

-\subsubsection{Ablation study}
+\subsubsection{Ablation Study}